Departmental External Reviews

 The department may wish to hold a second retreat or on-campus meeting to ‘debrief’ and plan for the future after the external review has been completed.
 The department should produce a written response to the report; this response may form the basis for the development of a departmental plan for the future.

-The department and the Dean discuss the recommendations in the report, and plan a course of action in light of them, as informed by any views the President may have expressed.
+The department and the Dean discuss the recommendations in the report, and plan a course of action in light of them, as informed by any views the Provost may have expressed.
 How often meetings between the Dean and the department occur will depend on how much agreement or disagreement there may be among all concerned about what to do.
 Sometimes recommendations involve both short and long term plans.
 In the latter case, there may be an indefinite period of regular consultation between the Dean and the department.
 The department should keep a written record of its plan of action with modifications as they are made over time.

 Overall, a department must assume that this process can take the better part of a year and a half from start to finish.
 There is much more to a successful review than the actual visit by the reviewers.
 A significant proportion of the success of the review depends BOTH on the quality of the preparation for the visit and the dialogue among colleagues that takes place after the visit.